vodkatad/strata/README.md

-# An atypical BRCAness phenotype dictates response to chemotherapy in metastatic colorectal cancer
+# A BRCAness phenotype without genetic or epigenetic inactivation of homologous recombination genes dictates response to chemotherapy in metastatic colorectal cancer

 Snakemake pipeline to reproduce bioinformatics main figures panels.